 You’ll want to view the results of the Texture Control and Sharpening at the 1:1 setting to really see the results.
 Take your time to play with the settings until you get the desired effect.
 I find that I’m usually fine with one of the presets.

 I rarely use the Sharpening in Perfect Resize, because of my Photoshop workflow.
-I typically sharpen my images near the end of my retouching and therefore don’t need to sharpen any more in Perfect Resize.
+I typically sharpen my images near the end of my retouching and therefore don’t need to sharpen anymore in Perfect Resize.
 You might want to test this out for yourself to see what works best for your photos.
 Sharpening images is a vital step in working on your digital images, and without sharpening your photos you’ll risk having your final output look dull or soft.

 Let’s now take a look at the difference between the detail in a output of a 21 mp file that has been resized to a 48 X 32 inch size (14,400 px X 9,600 px) from the original 18.72 X 12.48 inch size (5,616 px X 3,744 px).
 That’s equal to an increase in size of 256 percent.